DimiMikadze/Mira/README.md

 # About Mira

-Mira is an agentic AI library that automates company research.
-It gathers information from company websites, LinkedIn profiles, and Google Search.
-The agents discover and crawl pages, extract facts, check external sources, and assemble a structured profile with confidence scores and clear source attribution.
+Mira is an agentic AI library that automates company research with configurable data points and intelligent source selection.
+It gathers information from company websites, LinkedIn profiles, and Google Search, then assembles a structured profile with confidence scores and clear source attribution.

+The system features smart early termination - once all configured data points reach high confidence scores, it automatically stops processing to save time and API costs.
+Sources are fully configurable, allowing you to enable or disable website crawling, LinkedIn analysis, Google Search, and executive summary generation based on your needs.

-The core of Mira is a framework-agnostic library.
-It can be published as an npm package or integrated directly into your applications, pipelines, or custom workflows.
+The core of Mira is a framework-agnostic library that can be published as an npm package or integrated directly into your applications, pipelines, or custom workflows.

 To demonstrate how it works in practice, this repository includes a Next.js frontend that consumes the core library and provides a simple interface for running research and viewing results.